This article was last updated July 11, 2023.

 As a quick refresher, not all inflammation is bad.
 It’s your body’s way of protecting and healing itself after an injury.
 The inflammatory response activates your immune system to create inflammatory cells that fight bacteria or heal damaged tissue.
 You can see that when you get a bruise or see swelling or redness on a wound.

-Chronic inflammation can be caused by autoimmune disorders, exposure to pollution or chemicals, and some lifestyle factors including:
+Chronic inflammation can be caused by autoimmune disorders, exposure to pollution or chemicals and certain lifestyle factors including:

 - Excess alcohol consumption